Susan Bottomly: Andy Warhol and the Factory

-She was, in Warhol's words, "very beautiful".
+Bottomly was, in Warhol's words, "very beautiful".
 A tall, long-necked brunette with graceful physicality, she impressed the artist deeply.
 She worked diligently on her personal cosmetics regimen, a process which Warhol observed with fascination: "Watching someone like Susan Bottomly, who had such perfect, full, fine features, doing all this on her face was like watching a beautiful statue painting itself."